tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 * this puts the burden on the programmer to remember to delete the reference and to be careful not to use it afterwards (or risk a segfault).
 Moreover,
-* local references are only valid on the thread that created them, so the programmer has to be careful to not exchange them with other threads.
+* JNI references are usually *local*, meaning that they are only valid on the thread that created them.
+So the programmer has to be careful to not share them with other threads.

 Could we possibly ask the compiler to perform these checks?